-Risk governance and policy framework The firm has established and implemented strategies, policies and procedures to effectively manage liquidity risk at the Firmwide, legal entity and LOB levels.
+The firm has established and implemented strategies, policies and procedures to effectively manage liquidity risk at the Firmwide, legal entity and LOB levels.
 The specific risk committees responsible for liquidity risk governance include the Board Risk Committee, Firmwide ALCO and CTC Risk Committee, as well as risk committees and ALCOs of regions, legal entities and LOBs.

-Liquidity Risk Oversight is managed through an independent Firmwide risk group within the Chief Investment Office, Treasury, and Corporate (CTC) Risk organization Liquidity risk management issues are governed by the CTC Risk Committee (RC), which is chaired by the JPMC CFO and CTC CRO.
-The CTC RC will review amendments made to the liquidity risk stress testing assumptions used within the firm's risk appetite framework.
-The CTC RC will review stress methodology, assumptions, and results used within liquidity risk stress tests that are part of the firm's Risk Appetite framework on a quarterly basis.
+Liquidity Risk Oversight is managed through an independent Firmwide risk group within the Chief Investment Office, Treasury, and Corporate (CTC) Risk organization.

+- Liquidity risk management issues are governed by the CTC Risk Committee (RC), which is chaired by the JPMC CFO and CTC CRO. - The CTC RC will review amendments made to the liquidity risk stress testing assumptions used within the firm's Risk Appetite Framework.
+The CTC RC will review stress practices, methodologies, assumptions, and results used within liquidity risk stress tests that are part of the firm's Risk Appetite framework on a quarterly basis.
 The assumptions and results included in the quarterly stress review will be approved by JPMC CRO, CFO and Global Treasurer.

 The firm's Liquidity Risk Oversight Policy specifies overall principles for the firm's approach to liquidity risk oversight.
 This policy establishes the requirements to assess, measure, monitor and control liquidity risk.
 Liquidity risk limits and indicators are governed by the Firmwide Liquidity Risk Limits and Indicators Standard, which is approved by the CTC CRO.

-Risk appetite The Board Risk Committee reviews the firm's liquidity risk appetite and recommends to the board as governed by the risk appetite policy.
-90 Day Risk Appetite: Maintain buffer of Local LAB assets sufficient to meet peak cash outflows caused by an immediate and acute stress scenario;
+The Board Risk Committee reviews the firm's liquidity risk appetite and recommends to the board as governed by the Firmwide Risk Appetite policy.

-365 Day Risk Appetite: Management can access a broader pool of available unencumbered securities and/or reduce extension of wholesale credit to withstand prolonged liquidity outflows over 365 days.
-Regulatory measures: US LCR ≥ 100%: Maintain US-defined HQLA sufficient to meet 30 days cumulative cash outflows established by the US LCR.
-Approach to risk management The firm has a liquidity risk oversight function whose primary objective is to provide assessment, measurement, monitoring, and control of liquidity risk across the firm.
-LRO's responsibilities include, but are not limited to: Defining, monitoring and reporting liquidity risk metrics Establishing and monitoring limits, indicators, and thresholds, including liquidity ris appetite Developing a process to classify, monitor and report limit breaches Performing an independent review of liquidity risk management processes Monitoring and reporting internal Firmwide and legal entity liquidity stress tests a well as regulatory defined liquidity stress test Approving or escalating for review new or updated liquidity stress assumptions Monitoring and reporting liquidity positions, balance sheet variances, and fundir requirements.
+The firm has a liquidity risk oversight function whose primary objective is to provide assessment, measurement, monitoring, and control of liquidity risk across the firm.
+Liquidity Risk Oversight's responsibilities include, but are not limited to:

+- Defining, monitoring and reporting liquidity risk metrics - Establishing and monitoring limits and indicators, including Liquidity Risk Appetite - Developing a process to classify, monitor and report limit breaches - Performing an independent review of liquidity risk management processes - Monitoring and reporting internal Firmwide and legal entity liquidity stress tests as well as regulatory defined liquidity stress test - Approving or escalating for review new or updated liquidity stress assumptions: and - Monitoring liquidity positions, balance sheet variances and funding activities.